jodihadden/TactViz/README.md

 be used to produce biomolecular images that can be printed as variable-height tactile graphics with swell-form machines (e.g., Pictures In A Flash).

-People with disabilities have unique abilities!
-We hope that public release of TactViz will promote STEM education for students who are visually impaired and inclusion of researchers who are visually impaired in STEM fields including computational structural biology, biochemistry, and biophysics.

 Currently, TactViz only supports tactile visualization of proteins.
 You can download protein structure files (PDBs) from the Protein Data Bank (https://www.rcsb.org/).

+People with disabilities have unique abilities!
+We hope that public release of TactViz will promote STEM education for students who are visually impaired and greater participation of researchers who are visually impaired in STEM fields, including computational structural biology, biochemistry, and biophysics.

 Citation
 --------